-- Place the patient in the neutral supine position - Look for evidence of airway obstruction or compromise - Use a jaw thrust NOT head tilt / chin lift - Minimise any movement of the cervical spine - Consider use of an airway adjunct (NOT nasopharyngeal in head injured patients) - Seek early help from the most experienced anaesthetist available - Refer to the section on emergency anaesthesia.
+- Place the patient in a neutral spine position - Look for evidence of airway obstruction or compromise (eg. Stridor or stertor) - Use a jaw thrust NOT head tilt/chin lift - Minimise any movement of the cervical spine

+- Consider use of an airway adjunct (NOT nasopharyngeal airway in head injured patients) - Seek early help from the most experienced anaesthetist available - Refer to the section on emergency anaesthesia here - Use appropriate intubation techniques with immobilisation of the spine.
+In cervical or high thoracic injuries, during intubation severe bradycardia can occur, leading to cardiac arrest.
+Consider pre-oxygenation, hyperventilation with ambubag (beware risk of aspiration), use of topical anaesthetic spray.
+Administration of Atropine may be required.